sts10/recall_old/README.md

 Ever want to find a piece of code you've written but aren't sure which project or file you wrote it in?

 Recall is a simple Ruby app, run via the command line, to recursively search your the Ruby files in your code folder.
 It's a little janky at this point-- use at your own risk.

+## Version 0.1.1

+Modifies grep search to only match methods if the user begins his or her query with a period.
+Also, only matches whole words or methods (so a search for '.to_s' no longer returns uses of '.to_sym', for example).

 ## Installation
 1. Clone down this repo.